mariesweeney900/Project2019/README.md

                         Background Research

   I utilised pandas and matplotlib to perform calculations.
-In order to read the iris dataset I accessed it as an external html file.
+In order to read the iris dataset I accessed it as an external website.
 I obtained the summary statistics of all species of iris flower and also obtained these staitsitcs for each species of iris flower, Setosa, Versicolor and Virginica.
 I saved these results as a CSV file and then used a online CSV converter to markdown (convertcsv.com) in order to include it as a table in the READme file.
-I included the png files on the READme through creating an issue and including their html address in the READme.
+I included the png files on the READme through creating an issue and including their web address in the READme.